geonetwork/core-geonetwork/software_development/TOOLS.md

 # Tools

-GeoNetwork is a Java Web Application, developed using Java 8, Maven.
+GeoNetwork is a Java Web Application, developed using Java 8, and Apache Maven.

 Documentation makes use of the python Sphinx build system.